Star Wars: Battlefront: Star Wars Battlefront: Mobile Squadrons

+Star Wars Battlefront: Mobile Squadrons is a mobile game developed by THQ Wireless.
+It was released on April 2, 2009.
+The game features a persistent online community, and has three character classes.
+The gameplay is a first person rail shooter that leverages the phone's touch features.

 Star Wars Battlefront: Elite Squadron

 Star Wars Battlefront: Elite Squadron was released on November 3, 2009, for the PlayStation Portable and the Nintendo DS.
 This marks the third Battlefront game on the PlayStation Portable and the first on a Nintendo console.
 The game was originally discovered through its ESRB rating on the official ESRB website which has since been taken down.
 It follows in the same vein as its predecessors with space, land and new air battles.
 Elite Squadron is most notable for featuring simultaneous space and ground battles in Instant Action, and is the only game in the series with this feature.
 Players usually play in a third person perspective, but in the PSP version, they can also switch to a strategy based mode where they may build troops and upgrade armies.